sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 ## Known Issues and Limitations

   * Artwork cannot be refreshed from the context menu while in the favorites list.
-  * The plugin may crash when switching to the favorites list in some rare cases.
+  * The plugin may crash when switching to the favorites list for some users.
 The cause of this issue is currently unknown.
   * The plugin may need to be closed and re-opened for refreshed artwork to be shown.
   * If an artwork cache build / refresh is interrupted, the system may crash the next time the plugin is loaded.
 If this happens, the behavior will persist until the cache is refreshed manually.